 Since February 24, 1970 A-B Emblem has been the exclusive supplier to the astronaut’s office and has held the contract ever since.
-We make every mission and expedition patch that is sold to NASA and flys in space.
+We make every mission and expedition patch that is sold to NASA and that is flown in space.

 Pre-computer era the commander of the mission would often fly in a T-38 to the Asheville airport and come personally to the factory to help our designers morph their graphics into art, using needle and thread.

 The commander still gets the honor of designing the mission patch, but with email and digital files, the commander no longer needs to physically fly to Asheville, to get the job done.

 We are Conrad Industries doing business as A-B Emblem.